 Statement of Revenues, Expenses and Changes in Net Position.
-The Statement of Revenues, Expenses and Changes in Net Position as presented on page 8, consisted of an operating expense of \$405,819.
-Total operating expense increased \$225,137, compared to the prior year primarily due to an increase in professional services provided to the District and an increase in expenses relating to the Primary Care Clinic.
+The Statement of Revenues, Expenses and Changes in Net Position as presented on page 10, consisted of an operating expense of \$449,241.
+Total operating expense increased \$43,422, compared to the prior year primarily due to an increase in expenses relating to the administrative expenses.

-Gross income (loss) from investments in the Statement of Revenues, Expenses and Changes in Net Position totaled \$1,085,884.
-Total gross investment income increased \$3,150,782 compared to the prior year, in part due to an unrealized gain on investments of \$854,272.
-Gross investment income (loss) shown is the total of interest and dividends earned plus the current realized and unrealized gains or losses on funds invested as described in Note 2.
-Total fees incurred relating to investments were \$29,473.
-Interest income from the advancement of rent, land rent and interest income from lessee as described in Note 3 were \$108,389, \$28,132 and \$26,132, respectively.
+Net Investment income in the Statement of Revenues, Expenses and Changes in Net Position totaled \$2,374,113.
+Net investment income increased \$1,291,570 compared to the prior year, in part due to overall market performance in the current year.
+Net investment income shown is the total of interest and dividends earned plus the current realized and unrealized gains or losses on funds invested as described in Note 2.
+Total fees incurred relating to investments were \$28,176.
+Interest income from the advancement of rent and rent were \$464,003, \$30,578, respectively.

-The following table provides a condensed comparison of the District's statement of revenue, expenses and changes in net position for the years ended September 30, 2023, 2022 and 2021:
+The following table provides a condensed comparison of the District's statement of revenue, expenses and changes in net position for the years ended September 30, 2024 and 2023: